 Boti village: Adat ethnic group

-Boti is a remote traditional village which opened up to tourism in the 80s, but still tries to live as far away from the modern world as they can.
+Boti is a remote traditional village that opened up to tourism in the 80s but still tries to live as far away from the modern world as they can.
 It’s also the last village in Timor with a king, whose role is to preserve traditions and the very strict Adat local laws.
 They lived in total isolation for centuries, the Dutch never found the village neither did the headhunters.
-They refuse any help from the government, are self-sufficient and even have their own school, which consists only of primary school because they believe education is the source of unhappiness.
+They refuse any help from the government, are self-sufficient, and even have their own school, which consists only of primary school because they believe education is the source of unhappiness.
 Men are encouraged to marry outside the village to bring new blood, but if a woman does that she gets forever banned.

 You’ll need to hire a guide to go there, it’s mandatory, they won’t let you in without one.
 If you get there on your own, there’s a sign at the entrance which gives you the contact numbers of local guides.
-But they might not be available, and there’s no place to spend the night there, so it’s better if you arrange for a guide in Kupang or in So’E. You’ll also have to hire a car with a driver if your guide doesn’t have a mean of transportation to offer you.
+But they might not be available, and there’s no place to spend the night there, so it’s better if you arrange for a guide in Kupang or in So’E. You’ll also have to hire a car with a driver if your guide doesn’t have a means of transportation to offer you.
 I didn’t go there because the cost was too expensive for a single person, try to find at least 3 other people to go with you and share the costs.

-Boti offers homestay for really cheap if you want to spend the night there.
+Boti offers homestays for really cheap if you want to spend the night there.
 There is not a lot of tourists coming to Timor, and even less coming to Boti (less than 400 a year) because it’s so hard to get there.
 This way the village stayed authentic, and when you go there, you won’t be surrounded by other tourists.